puthurr/ocrlayout/docs/examples/infography2.md

 -27
-UK, depending on varying international demand, via pipelines with Belgium (Bacton-Zeebrugge Interconnector), the Netherlands (Bacton-Baigzand Pipeline), and the Republic of Ireland (export only) Total Gas Supply?
+UK, depending on varying international demand, via pipelines with Belgium (Bacton-Zeebrugge Interconnector), the Netherlands (Bacton-Balgzand Total Gas Supply2
 77
-Most all is converted into
+Most oll is converted into
-petroleum products such
+Pipeline), and the Republic of Ireland (export only). petroleum products such
 Gas demand Is also met via liquefied
 Indigenous Supply